Graph-Learning-Benchmarks/gli/FORMAT.md

     - `test_triplet_set`: the test edge IDs.
     - `num_relations`: the number of unique relations.
     - `target`: the attribute to predict.

+In some cases, certain required attributes are not applicable.
+For example, some knowledge graphs do not have node and edge features.
+You may use `null` in json as a placeholder in this situation.

 ## Contributing